Welcome to CoCoRaHS in North Dakota

 Fargo, ND 58108-6050

-WESTERN, NORTHWESTERN, CENTRAL NORTH DAKOTA REGIONAL COORDINATOR
+WESTERN, NORTHWESTERN, CENTRAL NORTH DAKOTA REGIONAL CO-COORDINATORS

-Richard Krolak, the Western and Central North Dakota Regional coordinator, is the Observing Program Leader at the Bismarck National Weather Service.
+Richard Krolak, a Western and Central North Dakota Regional co-coordinator, is the Observing Program Leader at the Bismarck National Weather Service.
 Rick joined the NWS in November 2001, after 20 years of Naval Service.
 Rick began his NWS career at the former Weather Service Office in Williston ND from November 2001 through November 2005.
 Rick became the WSO Williston Official In Charge from November 2005 until November 2011, before accepting the Observing Program Leader position at the National Weather Service forecast office in Bismarck, ND from November 2011 until the present.

 National Weather Service